weynelucas/drf-project-template/README.md

 # Configuring applications

-This project template recommends Django apps to be placed inside `apps/` directory.
+This project template highly recommends Django apps to be placed inside `apps/` directory.
 To work with this configuration you need first to run the `startapp`command inside this directory:

 ```bash
 $ cd project/apps